ozennou/crud-master-py/README.md

 - PostgeSQL
 - HTTP requests methods

-The project subject is provided by 01-edu [Subject](https://github.com/01-edu/public/tree/master/subjects/devops/crud-master-py), but it use multiple VMs using vagrant but here i simply use docker containers for portability, lightweight, scalabilty and containerized deployments, All the containers build in alpine:3.18 image.
+The project subject is provided by 01-edu [Subject](https://github.com/01-edu/public/tree/master/subjects/devops/crud-master-py), but it use multiple VMs using vagrant but here i simply use docker containers for portability, lightweight, scalabilty and containerized deployments, All the containers build in the minimal alpine:3.18 base image.

 #### SQLAlchemy